Updated November 21, 2020

 Believe… in Holiday Magic!
 Fireworks

-Disneyland has actually introduced an alternate version of the show because they’ve had to cancel it so frequently, with the new show featuring projections rather than fireworks.
-If the full version of the show can’t run, then the new one will.
+Disneyland has introduced an alternate version of this show if the wind is too strong which features fireworks from a projector rather than live fireworks.
+Luckily, If the original version of the show can’t run, then the new one will.

 Since this attraction is canceled so frequently, you might not want to camp out all day to see the fireworks.
 Main Street also becomes quite crowded in the hours leading up to the show’s start.
-So if you want to avoid being squished between other people, then you should watch the fireworks from the area near ‘It’s a Small World’ holiday, where you’ll be able to see most of the pyrotechnical stuff.
+So if you want to avoid being squished between other people, then you should watch the fireworks from the area near the “It’s a Small World’ holiday, where you’ll be able to see most of the pyrotechnical effects.

 There’s so much more to Disneyland during Christmas than the few attractions we’ve mentioned here.
 It goes beyond the attractions, the lights, and the fireworks.
 It’s more about being in a magical place surrounded by people who want to experience the magic just as much as you do.
-If you ever get the chance, be sure to visit Disneyland during Christmas time – you’ll thank yourself for it later.
+If you ever get the chance, be sure to visit Disneyland during Christmas time – you’ll thank yourself later.
+Get your tickets here.

 Dean has been writing and blogging for over 10 years.
 He specializes in Disney theme park news including updates, openings, special events and general advice for travelers.
 He doesn’t shy away from the good, the bad and the ugly.
 His previous work includes being a Cast Member at Disneyland and working as a travel agent.